okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

 ## About error page customization

 When using redirect authentication, you can create a unique sign-in experience.
-First, set up a [custom domain](/docs/guides/custom-url-domain/) and then create a [Widget style](/docs/guides/custom-widget/main/#style-the-okta-hosted-sign-in-widget) that matches your application's look and feel.
+First, set up a [custom domain](/docs/guides/custom-url-domain/).
+Then create a [Widget style](/docs/guides/custom-widget/main/#style-the-okta-hosted-sign-in-widget) that matches your application's look and feel.

 If an error occurs during the sign-in flow, Okta needs to display an error page to the user.
 You can use the code editor to customize the error page.